 While there are similarities between the two, second-charge mortgages are not the same as remortgage products.
 Primarily, a remortgage deal simply converts your current mortgage into a different type of mortgage, while taking out a second charge mortgage means having two separate mortgages secured on your home.

 The two products also differ in terms of eligibility.
 When taking out an initial mortgage or remortgageing a property, eligibility is determined by the applicant’s credit rating, proof of income, financial status, and often the size of the deposit they can pull together.
 With a second-charge mortgage, applications are typically scrutinised exclusively based on the borrower’s equity.
 Or, in other words, the value tied up in their home.

 It may still be necessary to provide evidence of your ability to repay the loan as agreed, but credit checks and extensive financial background checks are usually unnecessary.

 It’s important to be aware of the fact that ‘equity’ in this instance refers to how much of the borrower’s property they own outright at the time of the application.
 In a working example, the applicant has a £300,000 mortgage on their current property and has so far repaid £125,000.
 This would mean they have £125,000 equity, which could be used to secure a second charge mortgage.

-A second charge mortgage is one example of countless secured loans available for homeowners.
-Even if you are perfectly eligible for a second charge mortgage, it may be useful to first consider the alternative options available.
+A second-charge mortgage is one example of the countless secured loans available for homeowners.
+Even if you are perfectly eligible for a second-charge mortgage, it may be useful to first consider the alternative options available.

-Particularly where poor-credit applications are concerned, it’s worth comparing all available options both on and off the UK High Street.
-Compare the market in full under the supervision of an independent broker, in order to see which secured (and unsecured) products best suit your needs.
+Particularly where poor credit applications are concerned, it’s worth comparing all available options both on and off the UK High Street.
+Compare the market in full under the supervision of an independent broker to see which secured (and unsecured) products best suit your needs.